jeffbass/yin-yang-ranch/docs/librarian-prototype.rst

 hints to help you install and run it.
 But please remember that it is experimental...so expect issues.

+Also, the "location words" like "barn" and "deck" are hard-wired directly into the code of xxxxx.py at line ...
+Similarily, the sensor words like "temperature" are hard-wired into the same program.
+This will be changed in future development, but for now, you can test the **librarian** using the the test data in the ``test-data`` folder of this repository.
+That event data includes the keywords that are hard-wired into the xxxxx.py module.
+If you want to use the **librarian** prototype with your own event logs, you will need to change the ``location words`` and the ``observation words`` to match your own event data.

 I am continuing to develop the **librarian** prototype and expect to push a more complete version to its own GitHub repository (with more detailed installation, setup and testing information) at some time in the future.